This Step: Take Drivers Education

 Enroll in a Drivers Ed Program

-A requirement ONLY for teen drivers younger than 17, drivers education teaches you the fundamental skills and basic of knowledge of driving a car.
-You must take 30 hours of classroom instruction and six hours of behind-the-wheel instruction from a drivers ed program approved by the Georgia DDS.
+A requirement ONLY for teen drivers younger than 17 years old, drivers education teaches you the fundamental skills and basic of knowledge of driving a car.
+You must take 30 hours of classroom instruction and 6 hours of behind-the-wheel instruction from a drivers ed program approved by the Georgia DDS.

 Your choices include in-person and online drivers ed for the classroom portion.
 While looking online for a “30 and 6” driver education course that suits your needs, keep in mind that in Georgia drivers ed and driver training mean the same thing.